krztfrbn/GettingCleaningDataProject/README.md

 Step 9: Get the mean of each variable for each subject_id and activity pairing

-Step 10: Save the results to file 'tidy_data_avrg'
+Step 10: Save the results to file 'tidy_data_avrg.txt'